binshi/ml-ds/chapter1.md

 **Checkpointing: **[Application checkpointing](https://en.wikipedia.org/wiki/Application_checkpointing) is a fault tolerance technique for long running processes.
 It is an approach where a snapshot of the state of the system is taken in case of system failure.
 If there is a problem, not all is lost.
 The checkpoint may be used directly, or used as the starting point for a new run, picking up where it left off.

+A vector is a series of numbers.
+It is like a matrix with only one row but multiple columns \(or only one column but multiple rows\).
+An example is: \[1,2,3,5,6,3,2,0\].

+**vector**: A feature vector is just a vector that contains information describing an object's important characteristics.

+**Feature  vector**: In image processing, features can take many forms.
+A simple feature representation of an image is the raw intensity value of each pixel.
+However, more complicated feature representations are also possible.
+For facial expression analysis, I use mostly SIFT descriptor features \(scale invariant feature transform\).
+These features capture the prevalence of different line orientations.